 Parents can review their learner’s grades and give them credit for something the system may not have recognized (such as a misspelt word).
 The system updates straight away, so correct scores display immediately.

 As a Christian, finding a curriculum that supports your Christian worldview and edifies your children is important.

 A few mothers appreciated the biblical worldview the BJU program clearly teaches.
 (There are also many other great Christian options which you can find at this link.)

 Is the BJU Curriculum Expensive?

-Compared to other curricula, moms said the Bob Jones home education curriculum was expensive – especially if you want the accredited version for your state.
+Compared to other similar curricula, moms said the Bob Jones home education curriculum is expensive – especially if you want the accredited version in your state.